 Structurally Altered.
 Any change in the supporting members of a building, such as bearing walls or partitions, columns, beams, or girders, or any complete rebuilding of a roof or the exterior walls.

 Structure.
 Anything constructed or erected, the use of which requires a temporary or permanent location on the ground or attached to something having a permanent location on or below the ground.
 For the purpose of these regulations, retaining walls, concrete slabs and utility poles, are not considered structures.
 Vehicles, trailers, rail cars, storage units shall be considered “structures” if unlicensed, used for storage or screening, and are not classified as “junk” by this or other ordinances of the City of Brookings or Brookings County.
+For the purposes of Chapter 3.06 a structure includes any walled and roofed building or manufactured home that is principally above ground.

 Structure, Temporary.
 Anything constructed or erected, or placed, the use of which requires temporary location on the ground or attached to something having a temporary location on or below the ground.